makamys/DMod/README.md

 # Incompatibilities

 * Hodgepodge: set `preventPickupLoot=false` or else foxes won't be able to pick up items
-* BugTorch: crashes in GTNH if certain mixins to the Block class are enabled (The exact list is unknown.
+* BugTorch: crashes in GTNH if certain mixins to the Block class are enabled while D-Mod's `lootingFoxFix` is enabled.
+(The exact list is unknown.
 The culprit seems to be Witching Gadgets.)
+* Backlytra: crashes if D-Mod's `lootingFoxFix` is enabled.
+This option will automatically get disabled if Backlytra is present since there's no other workaround for this.

 # License